-1) Trawl survey estimates of Aleutian Islands biomass are highly variable; the 2000, 2002, and 2004 survey estimates showed 40, 50, and 15% increases respectively.
-The 2006 survey estimate of

-- Aleutian Islands biomass decreased 18% relative to the 2004 survey.
-The 2008 survey was not conducted.
-The most recent 2010 survey increased 16% relative to the 2006 survey. - 2) Under an $F{40\%}$ harvest strategy with no SSL RPA catch reductions, 2011 female spawning biomass is projected to be above $B{40\%}$ but drop below in 2013 to 2016 (Figure 16.21 and Table 16.18 Scenario 1).
-Under an $F{40\%}$ harvest strategy and assuming SSL RPA catch reductions, 2011 female spawning biomass is projected to be above $B{40\%}$ for the full time series (2011-2023, Table 16.18 Scenario 2). - 3) The model's predicted survey biomass trend is very conservative relative to 2000, 2002, 2004, 2006 and 2010 observed bottom trawl survey biomass values (Figure 16.18). - 4) The 2009 fishery data is dominated by 3-year-olds of the 2006 year class, and continued to show the presence of the strong 2001 year class (Table 16.6 and Figure 16.4). - 5) The 2010 survey age composition is dominated by 3 and 4-year olds of the 2006 and 2007 year classes.
-The bottom trawl surveys have been a consistently good indicator of incoming year class strengths. - 6) Currently we estimate the 1999 year class to be the largest in the time series (but with a moderate degree of uncertainty: CV=19%).
+- 1) Trawl survey estimates of Aleutian Islands biomass are highly variable; the 2000, 2002, and 2004 survey estimates showed 40, 50, and 15% increases respectively.
+The 2006 survey estimate of Aleutian Islands biomass decreased 18% relative to the 2004 survey.
+The planned 2008 survey was not conducted.
+The most recent 2010 survey increased 16% relative to the 2006 survey. - 2) Under an $F{40\%}$ harvest strategy and assuming SSL RPA catch reductions, 2012 female spawning biomass is projected to be above $B{40\%}$ but drop below in 2014 to 2017 (Figure 17.18 and Table 17.15 Scenario 1). - 3) The model's predicted survey biomass trend is very conservative relative to 2000, 2002, 2004, 2006 and 2010 observed bottom trawl survey biomass values. - 4) The 2009 and 2010 fishery data are dominated by 3 and 4-year-olds, respectively, of the 2006 year class, and the 2010 data indicates a strong presence of the 2007 year class (Table 17.4). - 5) The 2010 survey age composition is dominated by 3 and 4-year olds of the 2006 and 2007 year classes.
+The bottom trawl surveys have been a consistently good indicator of incoming year class strengths. - 6) Currently we estimate the 1999 year class to be the largest in the time series (but with a moderate degree of uncertainty: CV=18%).

 We believe the current model configuration provides an improved assessment of BSAI Atka mackerel relative to past model configurations.
 Given the current stock size, the appearance of three consecutive strong year classes which still persist in the population, an above average 2006 year class, and preliminary indications of an above average 2007 year class, the maximum permissible is precautionary and acceptable for Atka mackerel.
-We note that the maximum permissible reference fishing mortality rate ( $F{ABC}$ ) is higher than the natural mortality rate.
-This is a due to the fact that estimated fishery selectivity-at-age is significantly older than the maturity-at-age.
-That is, the fishery targets the older mature portion of the population that have had opportunities to spawn.
-Actual fishing mortality rates have been below $F{ABC}$ .
-For perspective, a plot of relative harvest rate ( $F_t/F{35\%}$ ) versus relative female spawning biomass ( $B_t/B{35\%}$ ) is shown in Figure 16.22.
-For most of the time series (including the 2010 data point), the current assessment estimates that relative harvest rates have been below 1, and the relative spawning biomass rates have been greater than 1.0 (Figure 16.22).
+We note that the maximum permissible reference fishing mortality rate (F{ABC}) is higher than the natural mortality rate.
+This is due to the fact that estimated fishery selectivity-atage is significantly older than the maturity-at-age.
+That is, the fishery targets the older mature portion of the population that had opportunities to spawn.
+Actual fishing mortality rates have been below F{ABC} .
+For perspective, a plot of relative harvest rate ($F_t/F{35\%}$) versus relative female spawning biomass ($B_t/B{35\%}$) is shown in Figure 17.19.
+For most of the time series (including the 2011 data point), the current assessment estimates that relative harvest rates have been below 1, and the relative spawning biomass rates have been greater than 1.0.

-The probability of female spawning biomass dropping below $B{20\%}$ in the next five years is very low (Figure 16.23).
+The probability of female spawning biomass dropping below $B{20\%}$ in the next five years is very low (Figure 17.20).

-The 2011 yield associated with the maximum permissible $F{40\%}$ fishing mortality rate of 0.384 is 85,300 t, which is our 2011 ABC recommendation for BSAI Atka mackerel.
+The 2012 yield associated with the maximum permissible $F{40\%}$ fishing mortality rate of 0.384 is 81,399 t, which is our 2012 ABC recommendation for BSAI Atka mackerel.

-The 2012 yield associated with the maximum permissible $F{ABC}$ fishing mortality rate of 0.384 and assuming 2011 catch reductions, is 77,900 t, which is our 2012 ABC recommendation for BSAI Atka mackerel.
+The 2013 yield associated with the maximum permissible F{ABC} fishing mortality rate of 0.384 and assuming 2012 catch reductions, is 67,067 t, which is our 2013 ABC recommendation for BSAI Atka mackerel.